-- "section" means a section of the Act; - "the Act" means the Income Tax Act No. 58 of 1962; and - any other word or expression bears the meaning ascribed to it in the Act.
+• "section" means a section of the Act; and

+any word or expression bears the meaning ascribed to it in the Act.

 1. Purpose

 This Note provides guidance on the interpretation and application of section 11(d) which allows a deduction for expenditure incurred on repairs for the purposes of trade.